Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 - There is an [archive](https://mega.nz/folder/c3YSmJYb#vF9iswDuT0YqOreDA9KL-g) with some of previously global emojis saved, if you need to add more pictures.<br />

 # TODO (and known issues):
-(Some of these items are put on hold, because I wasn't able to find a way to "handle" sending messages)<br />
 — Improve sending images and messages in a not fully opened message's thread.
 Currently, sending images and messages only prioritize thread's window in case of replies.
 The main chat window will be prioritized in other cases;<br />
 — Add support for proportional scaling of **animated** .png (.apng), (this task has low priority since Discord cannot properly display them at the moment).<br />